jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 title: 'Ember Time'
 ---

+*This article is now seriously out of date.
+Please refer to [Ember’s official guides](http://guides.emberjs.com/).*

 *What follows is a re-publication of a [README][repo].*

 The README in question turned out a little better-written and more